 Three‐view thoracic radiographs (X-rays) are recommended to evaluate your dog for evidence of lung metastasis.
 Many veterinarians take these before a dental cleaning to ensure the lungs can handle anesthesia, so these may already have been obtained.

-Thoracic CT scans of the torso should be considered for animals with highly metastatic tumor types such as OMM,4 to look for spread.
+Thoracic CT scans of the torso should be considered for animals with highly metastatic tumor types such as oral malignant melanoma,4 to look for spread.

 The lymph nodes throughout the body will be evaluated to check for signs of metastasis.